jonkpirateboy/Pass-fur-alle/README.md

 * Go to [Tampermonkey](https://www.tampermonkey.net/) and install the addon to your browser.
 * Click the new icon in your browser for Tampermonkey and click `Create a new script`.
 * Open the `pass-fur-alle.js` file with a simple text editor like TextEdit, Notepad or something like that.
 * Copy all the codefrom `pass-fur-alle.js` and paste it in the Tampermonkey editor in the browser (replacing whatever is there) and save.
-If you want to change dates or other settings, read more under [#settings](Settings) below.
-After that read [#run-the-damn-thing](Run the damn thing)
+If you want to change dates or other settings, read more under [Settings](#settingsSettings) below.
+After that read [Run the damn thing](#run-the-damn-thing)

 ## Settings